 • Ovanes Akopyan (PhD): 'Controversies on astrology in Renaissance Italy' (Dr Maude Vanhaelen)

-• Nick Brown (PhD) ‘The poetics of the inscribed body in archaic Greek sculpture’ (Dr David Fearn, Dr Michael Scott)
+• Nick Brown (PhD) ‘The poetics of the inscribed body in archaic Greek sculpture’ (Dr David Fearn, Prof Michael Scott)

 • Rocco di Dio (PhD): 'Marsilio Ficino's notebooks: a case of renaissance reading practices' (Dr Maude Vanhaelen)